ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

     - For an *n x d* matrix:
       - the pre-multiplication operator matrix will be of size *n x n*
       - the post-multiplication operator matrix will be of size *d x d*
+  - there are also `geometric` elementary matrices
+    - Rotation
+      - swapping between pre- and post-multiplication, need to Transpose
+    - Reflection
+      - same between pre- and post-
+    - Scaling
+      - same between pre- and post-
 - `permutation matrix`
   - contains a single 1 in each row, and a single 1 in each column
   - elementary interchange matrices are a special case of the permutation matrix